-FORM 1 0-K ' k One) ANNUAL REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number er: 001-14129 STAR GAS PART (Exact name of registrant as spec Delaware (State or other jurisdiction of incorporation or organization) 06-1437793 (I.R.S.
-Employer Identification No.) 2187 Atlantic Street, Stamford, Connecticut (Address of principal executive office) 06902 (Zip Code) (203) 328-73 (Registrant's telephone number, i Securities registered pursuant to S Title of each class Name of each exchange on which registered Common Units New York Stock Exchange Securities registered pursuant to Sec tion 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as detailed in the registrant is a well-known seasoned issuer, as detailed in the registrant is a well-known seasoned issuer, as detailed in the registrant is a well-known seasoned issuer. fined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required ng the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and tired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.4 od that the registrant was required to submit and post such files).
-Yes 🗵 No 105 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 best of registrant's knowledge, in definitive proxy or information statements incom 10-K. See Indicate by check mark whether the registrant is a large accelerated filer, an ac definitions of "large accelerated filer," and "accelerated filer" and "smaller report Large accelerated filer □ Accelerated filer 図 Non-acce elerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Exchange Act).
-Yes □ No 区
+FORM 10-K

+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended September 30, 2014

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-14129

+STAR GAS PARTNERS, L.P.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+9 West Broad Street, Stamford, Connecticut (Address of principal executive office)

+(203) 328-7310 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class

+Common Units

+Name of each exchange on which registered New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+\Box Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \Box

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," and "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Act (check one).

+Large accelerated filer

+Accelerated filer

+Non-accelerated filer

+Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

-The aggregate market value of the registrant's common units held by non-affiliates on March 31, 2013 was approximately \$270,937,000.
-As of
+The aggregate market value of the registrant's common units held by non-affiliates on March 31, 2014 was approximately \$255,051,000.
+As of November 30, 2014, the registrant had 57,282,752 common units outstanding.